martinebl/antler/README.md

 * `--provider, -p`          The target provider.
 Examples: openai, ollama, replicate
 * `--model, -m`             The target model.
 Examples: gpt-3.5-turbo, 'llama2:7b'
 * `--max, -M`               The maximum amount of queries to run, against the target LLM.
 Default: 100.
 * `--explorer, -e`          The explorer strategy.
-Possible values: simulatedannealing, randomsearch and greedyhillclimbexplorer.
+Possible values: simulatedannealing, randomsearch and greedyhillclimb.
 Default depends on max queries.
 * `--repetitions, -r`       The repetitions of each prompt/probe queries.
 Default: 3
 * `--processes, -P`         The number of processes to run in parallel.
 Currently only has an effect when = 1, activating sequential querying.
 * `--api_key`               The api_key for the target provider.
 Optional for locally running LLMs.